googlefonts/how-to-hint-variable-fonts/README.md

 2 designates the parent cvt, (cap height) which is the square cap height.

-47 means that the overshoot should kick in at 47 ppem.
+47 means that the overshoot should kick in at 47ppem.
 Replace the 47ppem by whichever ppem size you wish the overshoot to kick in.
 The size at which the undershoot and overshoots will kick in, is usually kept to be equal.

 **YShift(14,29)**
 Shifts point 29, to a new position, relative to point 14’s new position on the grid, maintaining the same relative distance between the point 14 and point 29 as in the original high-resolution design of the outline.

 **Step 3: Adding the Res command**

-Switch to the VTTtalk window** (`ctlr 5`).
+Switch to the VTTtalk window** (`ctrl + 5`).
 Type Res before the YAnchor commands.
-Compile VTT Talk, (`ctrl r`) and save (`ctrl + s`).
+Compile VTT Talk, (`ctrl + r`) and save (`ctrl + s`).

 The final code in the VTTtalk window will appear like this.
 The Res command is highlighted here for easy comparison.   /* Y direction */